-Protocol version Doc. release date Description 2021-04 2021-03-24 This release contains the following improvements: Added filtering specification Added searching specification Added sorting specification Added random sorting specification Added field selection specification New resource type: categories Transformed categories attribute into a relationship New resource type: features Transformed features attribute into a relationship Changed the versioning format of server routes Renamed the trails resource type to skiSlopes Improved guidelines on how to handle bad requests Added recommendation for server to provide OpenAPI-based documentations 2020-04 2020-04-30 First release published.
+Protocol version Doc. release date Description 2022-04 2022-04-30 This release contains the following improvements: Added resource creation specification Added resource update specification Added resource deletion specification Added support to virtual and hybrid events Updated licensing information on mediaObjects resources with the replacement of the copyrightOwner relationship with licenseHolder and introduction of the author attribute • Improvement of the definition of the dataProvider field on the meta of any resource Improvement of the definition of the editions and series relationships on events and eventSeries resources Improvement of the definition of the connections relationships on lifts, mountainAreas, skiSlopes, and snowparks resources Improvement of the definitions of the ontology Updated list of HTTP status codes • Re-structuring of chapter API Architecture into chapters API Architecture, Requests and Responses, and Routes for improved organization of contents 2021-04 2021-03-24 This release contains the following improvements: Added filtering specification Added searching specification Added sorting specification Added random sorting specification Added field selection specification • New resource type: categories Transformed categories attribute into a relationship • New resource type: features Transformed features attribute into a relationship Changed the versioning format of server routes Renamed the trails resource type to skiSlopes Improved guidelines on how to handle bad requests Added recommendation for server to provide OpenAPI-based documentations 2020-04 2020-04-30 First release published.